From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation: Results

-In the three metrics that reflect information extraction effectiveness—Chief Complaint Similarity (CCS), Present Illness Similarity (HPIS), and Past History Similarity (PHS)—all three models (GPT-OSS 20B, Qwen3-8B, and Phi4-14B) achieved average scores of at least 3.74, as shown in Figure \ref{fig:bars}.
-Specifically, GPT-OSS 20B achieved an average of 3.99, Qwen3-8B scored 3.74, and Phi4-14B also reached 3.99.
-These consistently high scores demonstrate that our system can achieve excellent final outcomes across different models, regardless of their individual characteristics.
+In the three metrics reflecting information extraction effectiveness—Chief Complaint Similarity (CCS), Present Illness Similarity (HPIS), and Past History Similarity (PHS)—all models achieved average scores of at least 3.74 on a 5-point scale.
+Specifically, GPT-OSS 20B achieved an average of 3.99, Qwen3-8B scored 3.74, and Phi4-14B reached 3.99.
+These consistently high scores demonstrate that our system achieves excellent final outcomes across different models regardless of their individual characteristics.

-Regarding the four metrics that reflect dialogue process quality (CI, CQ, IC, and OP), Phi4-14B demonstrated slightly stronger performance compared to GPT-OSS 20B and Qwen3-8B.
-This performance variation may be attributed to differences in the linguistic styles of different models, suggesting that certain conversational characteristics inherent to Phi4-14B align well with the dialogue evaluation criteria.
+Regarding the four metrics reflecting dialogue process quality—Clinical Inquiry (CI), Communication Quality (CQ), Information Completeness (IC), and Overall Professionalism (OP)—Phi4-14B demonstrated slightly stronger performance compared to GPT-OSS 20B and Qwen3-8B.
+This performance variation may be attributed to differences in linguistic styles across models, suggesting that certain conversational characteristics inherent to Phi4-14B align well with the dialogue evaluation criteria.